 RPA Drivers and Scalability

-In the recently published fourth edition of Deloitte’s Global Robotics Report, the research on RPA exposes some interesting insights into the development of the drivers for RPA within organisations.
+In the recently published fourth edition of Deloitte’s Global Robotics Report, the research on Robotic Process Automation (RPA) exposes some interesting insights into the development of the drivers for RPA within organisations.
 Evidence that suggests automating at scale is not growing as predicted.

 The benefits of automation are now clear, and the adoption of some form of automation within organisations is either on the roadmap or in pilot stage for many large businesses.
 However, the drivers for this automation are changing.
 In 2016/17 the main perceived benefit of RPA was cost reduction, with significant ROI being made due to the fast implementation of RPA.
 However, following the survey of more than 500 people from global organisations, it has become apparent that this priority has shifted.